TechChange/console-to-slack/README.md

 1. You will still see the normal console.error behavior, in addition to the slack error messages via webhooks.

 ## Changelog
+- **0.0.2**:
+	- ADDED: Support for console.log and console.warn.
+	- ADDED: Greater customization options to specify channel names and urls.
 - **0.0.1**: Initial commit